Hindustan

-Hindustan was the Persian word for India, but when introduced to the subjects under Persianate rule, the subsequent culture which resulted from these events gave it another specific meaning that of the cultural region between the river Sutlej (end of Northwestern India) and the city Varanasi (start of Eastern India).
-As the area where Ganga-Jamuni Tehzeeb and the Hindustani language traces its origins, it corresponds to the plains where the river Yamuna flows or the regions/states encompassing Haryana, Delhi, Harit Pradesh, and Awadh.

-Other toponyms for the subcontinent include Jambudvīpa and Bharata Khanda.
-Since the Partition of India in 1947, although limitedly, Hindustan continues to be used to the present day as a historic name for the Republic of India.
+The Arabic equivalent of the term is al-Hind.
+Hindustan was also commonly spelt as Hindostan or Hindoostan in English.

 Etymology

-Hindustan is derived from the Persian word Hindū cognate with the Sanskrit Sindhu.
+Hindustan is derived from the Persian word Hindū, which is cognate with the Sanskrit word Sindhu (meaning "Indus River").

 The Proto-Iranian sound change *s > h occurred between 850 and 600 BCE, according to Asko Parpola.
 Hence, the Rigvedic sapta sindhava (the land of seven rivers) became hapta hindu in the Avesta.
 It was said to be the "fifteenth domain" created by Ahura Mazda, apparently a land of 'abnormal heat'.

 In 515 BCE, Darius I annexed the Indus Valley including Sindhu, the present day Sindh, which was called Hindu in Persian.
 During the time of Xerxes, the term "Hindu" was also applied to the lands to the east of Indus.

 In middle Persian, probably from the first century CE, the suffix -stān was added, indicative of a country or region, forming the present word Hindūstān.
-Thus, Sindh was referred to as Hindūstān in the Naqsh-e-Rustam inscription of Shapur I in c.
+Thus, Sindh was referred to as Hindūstān, in the Naqsh-e-Rustam inscription of Shapur I in c.
 262 CE.

 Historian B. N. Mukherjee states that from the lower Indus basin, the term Hindūstān got gradually extended to "more or less the whole of the subcontinent".
 The Greco-Roman name "India" and the Chinese name Shen-tu also followed a similar evolution.

 The Arabic term Hind, derived from Persian Hindu, was previously used by the Arabs to refer to the much wider Indianised region from the Makran coast to the Indonesian archipelago.
 But eventually it too became identified with the Indian subcontinent.

-In the time of the Delhi Sultanate and the Mughal empire, the ruling elite and its Persian historiographers made a further distinction between "Hindustan" and "Hind".
-Hindustan referred to the territories of Northern India in the Miyan-Doab and adjacent regions under Muslim political control, while "Hind" referred to the rest of India.
-For example, the army of Ghiyas ud din Balban was referred to as "Hindustani" troops, who were attacked by the "Hindus".